Burlington County, NJ · Probate Cost

 • Filing fees and court costs in Burlington County follow New Jersey's statutory percentage schedule.

-• Contact the Burlington County Probate Court in Mount Holly for the current fee schedule applicable to probate filings.
+• Contact the Burlington County Probate Court in Mount Holly for the current fee schedule.

 Quiet moment of reflection during estate settlement in Burlington County, New Jersey